Kings Mountain State Park

 Lake York is the larger of the two lakes and was designed as the central feature of the two organized camps.
 At Camps York (1938) and Cherokee (1941), the CCC built all the buildings needed for kids to enjoy summer camp.

-From mess halls, to cabins and latrines, and everything else needed to complete the RDA’s mission of providing “underprivileged children, farm clubs, and groups from the cities [a way to] to enjoy a healthful outdoor life during the summer months, at a low cost, under proper supervision” was constructed at the camp sites.
+From mess halls, to cabins and latrines, and everything else needed for the RDA’s mission of providing “underprivileged children, farm clubs, and groups from the cities [a way to] to enjoy a healthful outdoor life during the summer months, at a low cost, under proper supervision” was constructed at the camp sites.

 Legacy of Kings Mountain State Park